xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 It offers great tools and makes the whole process smooth as possible.

-1. Vist :PageLink{title="Parallels.com" url="https://www.parallels.com/products/desktop/trial/"} and download the free trial.
+1. Visit :PageLink{title="Parallels.com" url="https://www.parallels.com/products/desktop/trial/"} and download the free trial.
 2. Once installed open "Parallels Desktop".
 3. Now select the operating system you'd like to install.